dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 Before we look at the specifics of Lisp's syntax and semantics, it's worth taking a moment to look at how they're defined and how this differs from many other languages.

-In most programming languages, the language processor--whether an interpreter or a compiler--operates as a black box: you shove a sequence of characters representing the text of a program into the black box, and it--depending on whether it's an interpreter or a compiler--either executes the behaviors indicated or produces a compiled version of the program that will execute the behaviors when it's run.
+In most programming languages, the language processor -- whether an interpreter or a compiler -- operates as a black box: you shove a sequence of characters representing the text of a program into the black box, and it -- depending on whether it's an interpreter or a compiler -- either executes the behaviors indicated or produces a compiled version of the program that will execute the behaviors when it's run.

 Inside the black box, of course, language processors are usually divided into subsystems that are each responsible for one part of the task of translating a program text into behavior or object code.
 A typical division is to split the processor into three phases, each of which feeds into the next: a lexical analyzer breaks up the stream of characters into tokens and feeds them to a parser that builds a tree representing the expressions in the program, according to the language's grammar.
-This tree--called an abstract syntax tree--is then fed to an evaluator that either interprets it directly or compiles it into some other language such as machine code.
+This tree -- called an abstract syntax tree -- is then fed to an evaluator that either interprets it directly or compiles it into some other language such as machine code.
 Because the language processor is a black box, the data structures used by the processor, such as the tokens and abstract syntax trees, are of interest only to the language implementer.

 In Common Lisp things are sliced up a bit differently, with consequences for both the implementer and for how the language is defined.
 Instead of a single black box that goes from text to program behavior in one step, Common Lisp defines two black boxes, one that translates text into Lisp objects and another that implements the semantics of the language in terms of those objects.
 The first box is called the reader, and the second is called the evaluator.
 2